robertchalton/robertchalton.github.io/_posts/2021-01-19-Instance-API.md

 ```

-## ORDS Instnace API
+## ORDS Instance API

 ORDS 20.4 adds a new set of REST APIs defined specifically to monitor the connection pools.
-This new feature is named the [Instanace API](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/20.4/aelig/installing-REST-data-services.html#GUID-116149DE-01E1-4056-A723-0EFB96737377)
+This new feature is named the [Instance API](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/20.4/aelig/installing-REST-data-services.html#GUID-116149DE-01E1-4056-A723-0EFB96737377)

 This new API does require a flag to enable it and a user with appropriate role assigned to access.
 Once enabled, there are a few new REST endpoints defined with an OpenAPI specification.